 One way we can control our cortisol level and the effects it has on insulin, appetite and productivity, is by getting enough quality sleep.
 According to the 2012 Sealy Sleep Census, 96% of 13,089 polled respondents from throughout Australia said they wake up tired each morning, with a mere four per cent saying they feel refreshed.
 38% have reported falling asleep at work or during meetings.

 Paleo lifestyle prescribes 8 hours of sleep in a completely dark room and minimising stimulants and distractions before bed and during sleep.
 These include light sources, noise, blue light and screens before bed).
 Obviously, this is not always achievable, but it makes a big difference to your health and wellbeing.
 In my opinion, prioritising sleep should be just as important as healthy eating and exercise.
 Learn my top tips for good night sleep.

 It also prescribes regular movement (ideally outdoors) such as walking, hiking, weight lifting and high intensity, interval training.
 Daily exposure to sunshine (Vitamin D), in-person socialising and learning new things to stimulate our brains are also promoted.
-Here are my favourite ways to stay active.

 The last pillar is avoiding toxins such as environmental pollutants and chemicals found in our skincare and cleaning products, as an example.
 Many of these toxins are linked to escalating health issues and hormonal imbalances, which is why the lifestyle promotes natural (often homemade) beauty and cleaning products, air purifiers, essential oils and so on.